dayzyy/CLI-HangmanGame/README.md

 You are all set!

 ## Running the game
-To play the guy run the following command:
+To play the game run the following command:
 ```python
 python3 main.py
 ```